Modern rhetoric: Support and criticism

 Some critics disagree with a changing definition of rhetoric, including Brian Vickers, who argued that modern rhetoric demeans classical rhetoric: "It first reduces its scope, and then applies it to purposes that it never dreamt of."
 He also critiques Burke's writing on modern rhetoric, saying it is, "A [rhetorical] system that rearranges the components of classical rhetoric so idiosyncratically as to be virtually unusable."

-Kenneth Burke was heavily influenced by modern social stratification and the way which symbols allow social unification and polarization, particularly in A Rhetoric of Motives.
+Kenneth Burke was heavily influenced by modern social stratification and the way symbols allow social unification and polarization, particularly in A Rhetoric of Motives.
 Burke sees these social changes as a social drama, acted out in rhetorical performance.
 Burke also employs Freudian principles in his works on modern rhetoric.
 He highlights the importance of modern psychology, where identification of the audience plays a key role.
 The principle of identification, as Burke explains, is the speaker appealing to the audience's opinions and ideals.
 Identification is crucial for modern rhetorical study and the principal of constitutive rhetoric.